Online Home Study Semicha Program 5777

 Total: $400 per subject for 4 subjects + $200 for Practical Halacha course=$1800.

 You pay as you go along, so its only $300 to start your first course.
 Meaning to register to the course and receive your username/password, the workbook and textbook is $300.
 Upon successful completion of the course, you pay $100 for the oral exam.
 At the completion of the oral exam you then move on to the next course, with the next payment of

-$300, and so on and so forth until the completion of all four courses.
-At the conclusion of all four courses you receive your Semicha certificate and have paid a total of $1600.
+$300, and so on and so forth until the completion of all four courses, plus the Topics in practical Halacha course.
+At the conclusion of all four courses you receive your Semicha certificate and have paid a total of $1800.

 In the Yeshiva track students pay a monthly tuition.
 Tuition is approximately $200 per month until the completion of the course.
 This includes Final tuition obligations will be decided upon enrollment to a particular course and will depend on the number of course participants and the monetary capability of the student.